On the Tambara Affine Line: The Ghost of a Cₚ -Tambara Functor

 where $q \colon T(C_p/C_p) \to \Phi^{C_p} T$ is the quotient map. \end{definition}

 \begin{example} For the Burnside Tambara functor $\uA$, the map

 from $A(C_p)$ to its ghost ring is the character map described above.
-This map, called the ghost map, was used by Dress~\cite{Dress1971} to study $\Spec(A(G))$ for finite groups $G$, and has since become an essential tool in the study of Burnside rings.
-Calle and Ginnet~\cite{CG2023} used ghost maps to compute $\Spec(\uA)$ for $G$ a finite cyclic group. \end{example}
+This map, called the ghost map, is used by Dress in \cite{Dress1971} to study $\Spec(A(G))$ for finite groups $G$, and is an essential tool in the study of Burnside rings.
+Calle and Ginnet use ghost maps to compute $\Spec(\uA)$ for $G$ a finite cyclic group in \cite{CG2023}. \end{example}

-The more general ghost map we consider here has been studied previously in work of Thevenaz \cite{Thevenaz:SomeRemarks}, albeit in the context of Green functors\footnote{A \emph{Green functor} is like a Tambara functor, but without the norms.
-Every Tambara functor has an underlying Green functor, but not all Green functors extend to Tambara functors.} instead of Tambara functors.
-Notably, Thevenaz shows that the kernel and cokernel of this map consist entirely of $p$-torsion \cite[Theorem 3.2]{Thevenaz:SomeRemarks}, and moreover that the kernel is levelwise nilpotent.
-We reproduce the proofs here in the context of $C_p$-Tambara functors.
+The more general ghost map we consider here is studied in work of Th{\'e}venaz \cite{Thevenaz:SomeRemarks}, albeit in the context of Green functors instead of Tambara functors.
+Notably, Thevenaz shows that the kernel and cokernel of this map consist entirely of $p$-torsion \cite[Theorem 3.2]{Thevenaz:SomeRemarks}, and moreover that the kernel is levelwise nilpotent; similar results hold for $C_p$-Tambara functors.
+The proofs extend to $C_p$-Tambara functors to give the following two lemmas: